makersacademy/news-summary-challenge/README.md

 ### API authentication

-You'll need to [register and get an API key](https://open-platform.theguardian.com/access/) to use the Guardian API.
+My perosnal API key is not available, so in order to use this app, you'll need to [register and get an API key](https://open-platform.theguardian.com/access/) to use the Guardian API.
+Then, in a file named 'apiKey.js' in the main directory, write the following line: module.exports = _(your API key)_

 ### API request rate limits and stubbing